The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: The dynamic allocation problem

 The first condition requires that $\tilde T$ begin at $\tilde s$, while the second condition implies that $\tilde T$ is a random path in $\N_0^d$ that only takes steps in a positive direction along the integer lattice; the $T_i(t)$'s count the number of times the $i$th project has been engaged up to time $t$.
-The third condition says that the decision about which project to engage at each time $t$ is made on the basis of the information accumulated from engaging various projects up to time $t$, hence a non-Markovian setting.
-This third condition is also sometimes known as the ``non-anticipativity'' requirement.
+The third condition, also known as the `non-anticipativity' requirement, says that the decision about which project to engage at each time $t$ is made on the basis of the information accumulated from engaging various projects up to time $t$.
+Notice that condition (2) is equivalent to the requirement that each component $T_i(\cdot)$ be increasing with the constraint $\sum_{i=1}^d(T_i(t)-T_i(0))=t$ for every time $t\in\N_0$. \end{definition}